kirillkovalenko/nssm/README.txt

 Thanks to Alessandro Gherardi for reporting and draft fix of the bug whereby the second restart of the application would have a corrupted environment.
 Thanks to Hadrien Kohl for suggesting to disable the console window's menu.
+Thanks to Allen Vailliencourt for noticing bugs with configuring the service to run under a local user account.

 Licence
 -------